Duration

 Design System

 My team created a design system to ensure visual consistency across the final screens.
 Blue was chosen as an accent color for its association with stability and safety.
-Iconography was kept consistent by using the same plugin (Hero Icons), and text styles were used to ensure consistent text hierarchy.

 Final Design